YUYING07/iDNA-ABF-automl/README.md

 This repository is a nni version and base on pytorchlighting to the model [iDNA-ABF](https://github.com/FakeEnd/iDNA_ABF)

-We do not use adversarial training in this repository, so the results may be little lower than the metrics in the paper, but they are still higher than the other methods.
+**We do not use adversarial training in this repository, so the results may be little lower than the metrics in the paper, but they are still higher than the other methods. ** It just make easy for you to reproduce some results, and we haven't adjust parameters carefully.
+If you want the original parameters, please send email to me and I will give a version to you./ Or I will put it into google drive in the future.

 ## How to use
 ### main